In higher category theory

 Under abstract duality an end turns into a coend, so a co-Yoneda lemma ought to be a similarly fundamental expression for in terms of a coend.

 where denotes the Yoneda embedding.
-In module language (…I forget which entry gives the discussion of this…) this reads
+In module-language, using the tensor product of functors, this reads

 This statement we call the co-Yoneda lemma.